kressaty/sf/transportation.md

 If you're going to drive, you'll pay to park. $15-$40 a day downtown, $10-$18 a day at meters.
 All meters accept Pay By Phone, so get the app on your phone.
 If you're going to rent, signup for Zipcar before you come (takes a few days to get your membership card).

 Cabs are more expensive than Uber or Lyft, so use the latter two.
-Find a friend that has a referal code to get $20 off of each if you've never used them before.
+Uber will give you your first ride free if you [sign up here](https://www.uber.com/invite/v94nm).